 Dr Neill Goosen completed all his studies at Stellenbosch University and holds a BEng., MSc.Eng. and PhD in Chemical Engineering.
 At CRSES, he has assumed the Directorship of the African Research Universities Alliance (ARUA) Centre of Excellence in Energy.
 ARUA is an alliance of 16 research-focussed African Universities that have realised the need to increase the quantity and quality of research emanating from the continent.
 Stellenbosch University hosts the Centre of Excellence in Energy, which aims to investigate how to best integrate renewable energy into African food systems and value chains in order to address the large climate impact of agriculture, and to increase yields and reduce post-harvest losses of agricultural produce.
 The Centre will do collaborative research with various African partner universities (both ARUA and non-ARUA universities), and also act as a platform to bring together multidisciplinary teams to address some of the most difficult energy-related developmental problems in Africa.

 Karin holds a bachelor’s degree in commerce and a master’s degree in philosophy (renewable energy) from Stellenbosch University.
 Having originally trained as an accountant then farming for 16 years, she has a solid understanding of energy and resource flows.
 She has worked as an independent sustainable energy consultant and was the sector development manager of energy efficiency at the GreenCape Initiative until January 2013.
 In February 2013 she was appointed as a researcher at CRSES.
-Karen is the country partner lead for the Southern African Solar Thermal Training and Demonstration Initiative (SOLTRAIN), funded by the Austrian Development Agency (ADA), and the regional representative for the Life Academy Energy Programmes funded by the Swedish Development Agency (SIDA).
-She is currently enrolled for a PhD at Stellenbosch University at the Department of Industrial Engineering under the supervision of Prof Jan van Vuuren (modelling new electricity generation and consumption patterns; a Tool for policymakers).
+Karin was the country partner lead for the Southern African Solar Thermal Training and Demonstration Initiative (SOLTRAIN), funded by the Austrian Development Agency (ADA), and is the regional representative for the Life Academy Energy Programmes funded by the Swedish Development Agency (SIDA).
+She leads the energy work at the Fraunhofer Innovation Platform for the water-energy-food nexus at Stellenbosch University; see: www.fip.sun.ac.za She is enrolled for a PhD at Stellenbosch University at the Department of Industrial Engineering under the supervision of Prof Jan van Vuuren (modelling new electricity generation and consumption patterns; a Tool for policymakers).
 Her research areas include energy policy and finance, energy modelling and local government.

 Dr Richmore Kaseke holds a PhD in Physics from University of Fort Hare.
 He was a founding member of the Measurement and Verification (M&V) Team at the University of Fort Hare in 2005 and worked as an M&V Team Technician since then.
 He was later promoted in 2007 to M&V Team Senior Engineer, a position he held till 2012.
 The role included assessment of the feasibility of Energy Management Opportunities (EMO’s), develop and plan methodologies for project assessment.
 He was then appointed from 2012 to 2020 as Measurement and Verification Researcher in the Fort Hare Institute of Technology.
 He has over 14 years of experience in Eskom IDM’s Measurement and Verification of energy savings (energy audits) in residential, commercial and industrial energy use sectors.
 He has over eight years of human capital and project management experience.
 He is now holding the position of Senior Research Engineer (Project Manager) at CRSES.
 A Certified Energy Manager and Certified Measurement and Verification Professional, Dr Kaseke is a seasoned energy professional with great enthusiasm and unquenchable thirst to achieve successful design, implementation, commissioning and performance evaluation of energy projects.